You are currently viewing What are the New 7 Wonders of the World?

 Inside the Colosseum (photo credit: tommao wang)

 This amphitheater was the largest ever built and it’s still standing nearly 2000 years later.
 It’s one of the most famous monuments of Imperial Rome.
-I saw it only from the outside (I was on a long layover that saved me a lot of money on my flights) and it’s beautiful, but I’ll probably try to go inside too at some point.
+I saw it only from the outside because I was on a long layover (which saved me a lot of money on my flights).
+It’s beautiful, but I’ll probably try to go inside too at some point even if a super touristy country like Italy isn’t very high on my list personally.

 Chichén Itzá (photo credit: Filip Gielda)